Queen's University Belfast Foundation Degree Early Childhood Studies

 How will it make me more employable?

-Level 3 Diploma for Children's Care, Learning and Development (Wales and Northern Ireland)
+CACHE Level 5 Diploma in Leadership for Children's Care, Learning and Development (Management) (Wales and Northern Ireland)

 This programme prepares you for work in an early years setting